From Comforted to Comforter

 Three different times I begged the Lord to take it away.
 Each time he said, “My grace is all you need.
 My power works best in weakness.”
 So now I am glad to boast about my weaknesses, so that the power of Christ can work through me.
 That’s why I take pleasure in my weaknesses, and in the insults, hardships, persecutions, and troubles that I suffer for Christ.
 For when I am weak, then I am strong.

-This passage tells us some interesting things about Paul.
-He was suffering from something; we do not know what it was.
-Life isn’t perfect, and just because we serve God, it doesn’t mean we will have less pain.
+Life isn’t perfect, and just because we serve God and have faith, it doesn’t mean we will have less pain.
 But we are assured that even in our weakest times, God can still do great things in and through us.

 ISAIAH 49:13